03-Andrew/school-portfolio/README.md

 # school-portfolio
-Hello This is James Andrei C. Nadela a CS undergraduate
+Hello This is James Andrei C. Nadela